-The Commission on Accreditation for Law Enforcement Angencies, Inc. (CALEA) is an independent accrediting authority established in 1979 by four well-respected law enforcement organizations: the International Association of Chiefs of Police (IACP), the National Organization of Black Law Enforcement Executives (NOBLE), the National Sheriff's Association (NSA), and the Police Executive Research Forum (PERF).
+The Commission on Accreditation for Law Enforcement Agencies, Inc. (CALEA) is an independent accrediting authority established in 1979 by four well-respected law enforcement organizations: the International Association of Chiefs of Police (IACP), the National Organization of Black Law Enforcement Executives (NOBLE), the National Sheriffs' Association (NSA), and the Police Executive Research Forum (PERF).

 The Clark County Sheriff's Office was accredited in 1986 and was one of the first law enforcement agencies in Washington to become accredited.

 CALEA accreditation is a voluntary process.
 Although the Sheriff's Office is not required to be accredited, we do so because we are committed to providing professional law enforcement services to our citizens.